 Freelance Programming is a mind boggling career.
-It gives you lot of money, freedom and job flexibility.
+It gives you a lot of money, freedom and job flexibility.
 Freelancers are getting popular because of this factor alone.
 Developing software does not require working in an office, full time.
 And moreover, when you can work with two or more companies simultaneously and earn more than what a full time developer with same work experience earns, then why not?

 If freelance programming career inspires you, you can be a Python Developer.
 Careerlancer has come across and worked with many Python programmers and so it was very easy for us to sum up the pros, cons and challenges of this field.
 Take a look at this before you delve in to becoming one.

 Since we also look out for our beginner buddies as well, we have tried to cover the basics of Python knowledge…if you are an expert you must already know these.

 Python is one of the trending and most demanding programming languages among the developers.
 It is object-oriented, interpreted and high-level performing language.